 - Accept responsibilities for helping create the immersion program experience, including the trip, preparation, and follow up.

 - Be committed to processing and sharing the experience with the overall Boston College community after returning from the trip.

 - Be committed to honoring and enhancing the relationships between the individuals and communities visited during the trips and the Boston College community.

-If there are more applicants who meet the selection criteria than there are spaces in a specific program, considerations may be made for:
+If there are more applicants who meet the participant qualifications than there are spaces in a specific program, considerations may be made for: